National Accident Helpline Compensation Lawyers

 Can I claim compensation for someone else?

 It is not only victims of medical negligence who call our national accident helpline.
-We receive regular enquiries from concerned family and close friends of those who are unable to act for themselves either because they are too young or they are suffering from a mental condition like dementia.
+We receive regular inquiries from concerned family and close friends of those who are unable to act for themselves either because they are too young or they are suffering from a mental condition like dementia.
 It is possible to act as a “litigation friend” and bring a claim on behalf of another person.

 Litigation friends do not receive any compensation.
-Instead, the money is paid into a trust to either be held until the victim can manage their affairs, or used to pay for their ongoing care and expenses, such as in the case of an adult who has been brain damaged and needs at-home nursing care and specialist equipment to meet their needs.
+Instead, the money is paid into a trust to either be held until the victim can manage their affairs or used to pay for their ongoing care and expenses, such as in the case of an adult who has been brain damaged and needs at-home nursing care and specialist equipment to meet their needs.